 - 1. Be sure that the WLAN device is on.
-If it is on, the wireless light is on.
-If the wireless light is amber, slide the wireless switch. - 2.
-Select Start > Connect To. - 3.
-Select your WLAN from the list, and then type the network security key, if required. - If the network is unsecured, meaning that anyone can access the network, a warning is displayed.
-Click Connect Anyway to accept the warning and complete the connection. - If the network is a security-enabled WLAN, you are prompted to enter a network security key, which is a security code.
-Type the code, and then click Connect to complete the connection. - NOTE: If no WLANs are listed, you are out of range of a wireless router or access point.
+If it is on, the wireless light is on (white).
+If the wireless light is amber, press the wireless button. - 2.
+Click the network icon in the notification area, at the far right of the taskbar. - 3.
+Select your WLAN from the list. - 4.
+Click Connect.

+If the network is a security-enabled WLAN, you are prompted to enter a network security key, which is a security code.
+Type the code, and then click OK to complete the connection.

+NOTE: If no WLANs are listed, you are out of range of a wireless router or access point.
-NOTE: If you do not see the network you want to connect to, click Show all connections.
-A list of options will appear that includes creating a new network connection, as well as troubleshooting connection issues.

-After the connection is made, place the mouse pointer over the network status icon in the notification area, at the far right of the taskbar, to verify the name and status of the connection.
+NOTE: If you do not see the network you want to connect to, click Open Network and Sharing Center, and then click Set up a new connection or network.
+A list of options is displayed.
+You can choose to manually search for and connect to a network or to set up a new network connection.
+After the connection is made, place the mouse pointer over the network icon in the notification area, at the far right of the taskbar, to verify the name and status of the connection.